Remillard/VHDL-Mode/README.md

 ## Future Design Goals

-* Complete VHDL-2008 compliance.
-* Leverage good scoping for better behaviors in all features.
+* Improved scoping and any feature that seems reasonable.

 # Usage